digital-land/technical-documentation/docs/architecture-and-infrastructure/architecture-decision-records/index.md

 Collection DAGs in Airflow were previously created for any dataset that had a `collection` value set in the specification.
 There was no way to control which environments (development, staging, production) a collection would appear in without manually disabling the DAG in the Airflow UI.

 #### Decision
-We have introduced an `availability` field to the dataset specification that controls which Airflow environments a collection DAG is created in.
+We have introduced an `environment` field to the dataset specification that controls which Airflow environments a collection DAG is created in.

 The valid values are: